rainclouded/Concierge/docs/sprint_1/sprint_1_worksheet.md

 ![Working home page](/docs/sprint_1/images/rh_home.png)

-Could you run the unit tests (images helpful!)?
+2. Could you run the unit tests ?
 Did they all work?
 What about integration tests and other tests?

 There was an attempt to run the unit and integraton tests.
 The front end unit test ran successfully.There were no integration tests but the Readme referred to manual testing, this was successful.
 Screenshots of such tests are below: